Global Supply Chains:

 There is discussion surrounding globalization and its effects on business, and there is no doubt that supply chain competitors are increasingly going head to head on a worldwide playing field.
 Competing in supply networks that cross borders adds a set of problems when compared to doing business in one market where competitors play by the same rules, invoice and pay in the same currency, communicate in the same language, and pay roughly the same rates for labor, supplies, and raw materials.
-It is also possible to overplay the novelty of the situation.
+It is also possible to overplay the novelty of the situation, and could be understood more clearly from operations and supply chain management.

 Trade has been international roughly since the invention of the ocean going vessel, if not since the onset of the camel caravan or roaming of nomadic tribes.
 Moreover, there is more effort being made now to normalize cross-border trading than ever before, with international rule-making bodies and regional trade agreements.
 But the speed at which the game is played has increased exponentially in this age of the Internet, jets, and nearly instantaneous global connectivity.
 In the I700s, when the British shipped tea to their colonies, the product and its carrier were out of touch for weeks while global supply chain management back home waited for news.
 Now, with global positioning, bar coding, and satellite communications, every item on board every ship or plane can be tracked every minute of the day or night.
 Computer software coordinates transportation using multiple carriers and multiple modes.
 And computer optimization models crunch the numbers on all sorts of international variables to guide warehouse site selection.
 Automation, computerization, and electronic information technology all work together to keep tighter control on costs, reduce lead times, and make international supply chains an inevitable fact of competitive life.